pimentel/waterbear_analysis/README.md

-# Flow-seq
+# Waterbear analysis

-This is the analysis for Flow-seq.
+This is the analysis for Waterbear analysis.

-# Getting started

-Make sure to set the `BASE` variable in `config.py` to wherever you put this repository.

 # Necessary packages